peethree/cat-checker/README.md

 <hr>

 I've since made some adjustments to the script in order to have it be run as a windows task from the computer management/ action menu.
-In order to further automate the ordeal.
+With the goal to further automate the ordeal.
 The changes required were:
 - adding absolute paths for the text that are being written and appended to, this way the script wouldn't start writing files in sys32.
 - I've also added another file that gets written to, namely a log file.
 In order to keep track of the changes that way.
 Since when the script runs, it opens a python interpreter window and eventually after it has finished running, this window will close automatically.
 It would be unfortunate if the print message would be lost this way.
 - a function for log messages that I can call every time there's a print message in the code.
 This writes a message to file with a timestamp.